 Important question: How do you look good in lifejackets?

-Another sea cave and the 'elephant rock' on the Benagil coast
+The 'elephant rock' on the Benagil coast

 Praia Dona Ana, Praia do Camilo, Ponta de Piedade